-Low Carbohydrate eating is a broad category of dietary approaches that falls on a spectrum between 10-100 grams of carbohydrates per day.
+Low Carbohydrate eating is a broad category of dietary approaches that fall on a spectrum between 10-100 grams of carbohydrates per day.
 All restrict or eliminate the consumption of refined carbohydrates, grains, starchy vegetables, and sugars.
 Some emphasize the consumption of fat, while others focus on protein.

-Very low carbohydrate eating, also known as ketogenic or carb restricted eating, is a special type of low carbohydrate eating defined as limiting carbohydrates significantly to achieve a state of ketosis.
+Very low carbohydrate eating, also known as ketogenic or carb-restricted eating, is a special type of low carbohydrate eating defined as limiting carbohydrates significantly to achieve a state of ketosis.
 Limiting carbs to 20-50 grams per day or less is required.
 Carbohydrates are restricted to low carbohydrate vegetables and select berries.

 Prior to the development of insulin shots, doctors treated diabetes with very low carbohydrate, high fat, moderate protein diets.
 Because diabetes is a condition of carbohydrate intolerance, carbohydrate intake was limited to no more than 10 grams per day.

 For those with severe insulin resistance, even small amounts of refined grains and sugar can cause insulin to spike.
 This results in fat storage at the waistline, in the liver, and in the blood.

 The decision about how severely to restrict carbohydrates should be made based on your health, risk factors, personal preference, and your healthcare professional’s recommendations.